 It is our feet that bear most of our body weight.
 Yet they get the least attention.
-Feet that are well protected promise you a long and healthy life for your energy balance.
+Feet that are well-protected promise you a long and healthy life for your energy balance.
 In chronic diabetics these nerve endings get inflamed and become so soft that the affected person is unable to keep his leg on the floor, leave alone stand on it.

-Cracked feet is a common trait and predominantly seen in Vata prakruti people.
+Cracked feet are a common trait and are predominantly seen in Vata prakruti people.
 Walking barefoot on rough surfaces or excessive exposure of bare feet to the sun, wind, or water causes heels and soles to crack, apart from aggravating the pitta and vata doshas that cause dryness and roughness of the feet.

 We begin taking care of our feet only when these cracks cut deep and start bleeding.
 And then we try to find quick-fix solutions through soothing gels or creams.

-- Jeevanthyaadi yamakam,
+- Jeevanthyaadi yamakam.

 - Use warm sesame oil or ghee on cracked feet.